Remiswl/Restaurant/README.md

 # Restaurant
 Developed with an MVC framework (framework designed by 3W Academy, based on __Symfony 4.4__), the restaurant's website allows registered users to book a table and order dishes.

-The site was made in the frame of my training in 3W Academy.
+The site was made as part of my training in 3W Academy.

 ## Technologies
 * __JavaScript ES6__